DejavuForensics/SVM/README.md

 ## SVM Parameters

 One big challenge in machine learning is finding a kernel.
 It optimises the decision boundary between the classes of a given application.
-In ELM neural networks, a Linear \textit{kernel} can solve a linearly separable problem.
+In ELM neural networks, a Linear _kernel_ can solve a linearly separable problem.
 This is the kind seen in \ref{fig:ELM1} (a).
-Sigmoid, RBF, and Sinusoid \textit{kernels} follow the same reasoning.
+Sigmoid, RBF, and Sinusoid _kernels_ follow the same reasoning.
 They can solve problems separable by Sigmoid, Radial, and Sinusoidal functions.
 This is as seen in Fig. \ref{fig:ELM1} (b), Fig. \ref{fig:ELM1} (c) and Fig. \ref{fig:ELM1} (d), respectively.

 So, the network may generalize well.
-This depends on choosing an appropriate \textit{kernel}.
-The best \textit{kernel} may be dependent on the problem to be solved.
-As a side effect, looking at different \textit{kernels} is costly.
+This depends on choosing an appropriate _kernel_.
+The best _kernel_ may be dependent on the problem to be solved.
+As a side effect, looking at different _kernels_ is costly.
 It requires cross-validation and different initial conditions.
-You may need to investigate different \textit{kernels}.
-A mismatched \textit{kernel} may cause bad results in the neural network.
+You may need to investigate different _kernels_.
+A mismatched _kernel_ may cause bad results in the neural network.

-As a counter-example, look at the Linear \textit{kernel}.
+As a counter-example, look at the Linear _kernel_.
 It was applied to the Sigmoid and Sine distributions shown in Fig. \ref{fig:ELM2} (a) and Fig. \ref{fig:ELM2} (b), respectively.

 ![Logo do GitHub](https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png)